Cadienvan/expirable-map/README.md

 # How does this work?

+The `ExpirableMap` constructor can take two arguments:
+- `options` (Object): An object containing the following properties:
+  - `expirationTime` (Number): The default expiration time in milliseconds for the entries in the map.
+Defaults to `0` (never expires).
+  - `keepAlive` (Boolean): Whether or not to keep alive (Re-start expiration timer) entries when set before expiring.
+Defaults to `true`.
+- `entries` (Array): An array of entries to initialize the map with.
+Each entry is an array containing the key and the value.
 The implementation is so simple because it extends the native `Map` class and overrides the `set` method to add a timeout that will remove the entry after the given time, just needing a new `setExpiration` method to manage the timeouts.

 # What if I set a key that already exists?

-The `set` method will override the previous entry and reset the timeout for that key.
+The `set` method will override the previous entry and reset the timeout for that key if the `keepAlive` option is set to `true` (default).
+If it is set to `false`, the timeout will not be reset.

 # Tests